-The Hector Research Institute of Education Scienes and Psychology was founded in September 2014 as an independent research institute within the University of Tübingen.
-A generous donation from the Hector Foundation II is the essential basis for the scientific work of the institute.
-In addition, the state of Baden-Württemberg provides funds for an international postdoctroal academy that is integrated into the institute.
+The Hector Research Institute of Education Sciences and Psychology was founded in September 2014 as an independent research institute within the University of Tübingen.
+A generous donation from the Hector Foundation II is the basis for the scientific work of the institute.
+In addition, the state of Baden-Württemberg provides funds for the international Tübingen Postdoctoral Academy for Research on Education (PACE) which is integrated into the institute.
 These special grants provide a broad and continuous basis for empirical educational research in Tübingen.